What is Undergraduate Research (UR)?

 Students in all majors and at any level of study can participate in undergraduate research.
 First and second year students, and students interested in medical school or graduate school are strongly encouraged to participate.

 Ready to get started?
-Sign up for UR Workshop.
+Sign up for a UR Workshop.

 Students who participate in UR: